Not-for-profit Cooperative Tax Status

 Munis can issue tax-exempt bonds.
 The federal government loses revenue because the interest income to owners of these tax-exempt bonds is not taxed.
 The federal subsidy to munis in 2008 was $909 million or $55 per customer 2.

 Electric cooperatives are not-for-profit businesses.
 Under the current Internal Revenue Code, electric cooperatives are exempt from federal income tax so long as, on an annual basis, at least 85 percent of their income comes directly from their member-owners for the sole purpose of meeting losses and expenses of providing that service.

 Some electric co-ops receive loans from the Rural Utilities Service (RUS.)
 The federal assistance is the interest subsidy (federal borrowing rate minus the RUS rate) on outstanding RUS loans.
-There was no subsidy in 2008.
-The cost of money to the government during 2008 was 4.28 percent, the lowest in many years.
-The average interest rate on RUS loans outstanding during the year was 4.67 percent.
+There was no subsidy in 2012.
+The cost of money to the government during 2012 was 2.92 percent, very low.
+The average interest rate on RUS loans outstanding during the year was 4.15 percent.
 Interest paid by RUS borrowers during the year therefore exceeded the cost to the government of carrying those loans thus the government made money on their investment in those loans 3.

 - U.S. Dept. of Energy (DOE/EIA), Financial Statistics of Selected Publicly Owned Electric Utilities 2008. *516 municipal systems (out of approx. 2,000) reported statistics to DOE.